View Arnold Spicer's Obituary on stardem.com and share memories

 He was born on November 9, 1928 in Seaford, DE, the son of the late S. Orlando Spicer and Maud V. (Wright) Spicer of Seaford, DE formerly of Preston, MD.

 He graduated from Seaford High School in 1946 and Wesley Junior College in 1948.
-On June 25, 1949, he married the former Pauline G. Kelly in Dover, DE.
+On June 25, 1949, he married the former Pauline G. Kelley in Dover, DE.

 He excelled in football, basketball and baseball in high school, soccer, basketball and baseball in college and local teams.
 After college, he refereed and umpired in the city leagues in Dover.
 After coming through the ranks, Mr. Spicer retired from the Delaware National Guard after more than 20 years of service as Major.
 He retired in 1992 from Shore Distributors after 29 years.